New Mexico Hatch Green Chile Chicken Enchiladas

 • Gently peel off the skin of the hatch chile peppers, remove the stem, and rough chop the add about a third of them to the pot.

-• Give everything a thorough mix then turn it back up to medium-high.
-Once it's bubbling, add the chicken broth and use an immersion blender to get the sauce to a smooth texture.
-You can pour the contents into a regular blender or food processor if that's what you have available.
+• Give everything a thorough mix, then turn the heat back up to medium-high.
+Once it's bubbling, add the chicken broth ½ cup at a time and use an immersion blender to get the sauce to a smooth texture.
+You can pour the contents into a regular blender to blend as well.

 • Finally, turn it down to medium-low to simmer for at least an hour, preferably two, until reduces by 20% or so, intensifying the flavor.